 Bear in mind that because the house is freaking ugly, the owner wants to flush the whole thing out, like yesterday.
 They may even be over zealous in sealing the deal.
 Heck, even the neighbors may treat you like a celebrity, especially when the ugly duckling becomes a swan.
 You may even get a fancy gift basket (remember to share).

 Sellers may price these homes lower than the market average and fast track negotiations so they can secure a contract sooner rather than later.
 They’re also more willing to accept a re-negotiated offer.
 Also, other buyers may turn up their noses with one glance at the fixer upper, removing all competition, and placing the seller at the sole mercy of your offer.
 And if your offer is good, you may include accepting credits.
 This will lower your closing costs.
-And remember, if you buy via Homie, you’ll get a refund of up to a $5000 as part of the Buyers Agent Commission.
-You can use this toward your closing costs.
+And remember, if you buy via Homie, you’ll get a credit of up to a $2,500 as part of the Buyers Agent Commission.
+You can use this to cover moving expenses, do some renovations, or simply plan an awesome vacation after you’re all moved in!

 Did you know that most banks are stingy when it comes to financing a decrepit house?
 Your seller knows this, and may extend some leniency by applying for the finance themselves, and charging you interest.
 Eradicate the stress of not knowing whether you can afford the house, by using Homie Loans, our sister home-financing company.
 We’ll get you pre-qualified and pre-approved in record time, so you can negotiate with a gleam in your eye.